 There will also be some beeping noises that you can silence by pressing any button.

 If you've enabled trouble reporting, your device will contact your Central Monitoring Station.
 Once the RF Jam condition is gone, you can clear the Trouble alert with a Disarm + Code entry.

 The RJ Jam feature from factory comes activated with a RF Jam Log.
 To modify the Lyric controller RF Jam detection settings from the Lyric Controller's home screen select Security > Tools > enter 4-digit installer code "default is 4112" > Program > System Type > Toggle RF Jam button to your liking.

-If you have other questions about our products, head to our support page and we'll help you out.
+If you have other questions about our products, contact us and we'll help you out.